Emma E. Booker Elementary School: Aftermath

+The school's library has a small memorial which includes a copy of The Pet Goat that President Bush read to Mrs. Daniels's second-grade class.
+A plaque commemorating the school's special link to the 9/11 attacks was subsequently installed in the school with the inscription: "This Plaque Designates the Site Where President George W. Bush Learned Of The Terrorist Attacks On Our Country".

 Bush's critics, notably Michael Moore in his film Fahrenheit 9/11, have argued that the fact that Bush continued reading the book after being notified that the attack was ongoing shows that he was indecisive.
-A 9/11 Commission Staff Report entitled Improvising a Homeland Defense said: "The President felt he should project strength and calm until he could better understand what was happening."
+A 9/11 Commission staff report titled Improvising a Homeland Defense said, "The President felt he should project strength and calm until he could better understand what was happening."

 A week later, Bush wrote to the school's principal, apologizing for not being able to stay longer.

 Osama bin Laden made reference to the story in an unauthenticated videotaped speech released just prior to the 2004 U.S. presidential election, stating that Bush's reading of the book had given the hijackers more than enough time to carry out the attacks.
 His full quote was:

 But because it seemed to him that occupying himself by talking to the little girl about the goat and its butting was more important than occupying himself with the planes and their butting of the skyscrapers, we were given three times the period required to execute the operations - all praise is due to Allah.

 In the years following the incident, faculty and students of the school have come to the defense of Bush's actions.
 Principal Gwendolyn Tose-Rigell, who died in 2007, stated, "I don't think anyone could have handled it better.
 What would it have served if [Bush] had jumped out of his chair and ran out of the room?"

 Asked about the incident for Time shortly after bin Laden's death in 2011, two of the students from the classroom, Lazaro Dubrocq and Mariah Williams, credited Bush with keeping the classroom calm by finishing the story.
-"I don't remember the story we were reading — was it about pigs?" said Williams, then 16.
-"But I'll always remember watching his face turn red.
+Williams said, "I'll always remember watching his face turn red.
 He got really serious all of a sudden.
 But I was clueless.
 I was just seven.
 I'm just glad he didn't get up and leave because then I would have been more scared and confused."
-Chantal Guerrero, then 16, agreed; even today she's grateful that Bush regained his composure and stayed with the students until The Pet Goat was finished.
-"I think the President was trying to keep us from finding out," said Guerrero, "so we all wouldn't freak out."
+Chantal Guerrero agreed: "I think the President was trying to keep us from finding out, so we all wouldn't freak out."